Wolf secured after escaping habitat at Cleveland zoo

 Guests at the zoo report being rushed into buildings for safety.
 The zoo said no guests or employees were harmed.

 The zoo is home to several Mexican gray wolves, which can weigh up to 90 pounds.
 These are the smallest of the gray wolves and typically travel in packs.
-Their diet in the wild primarily consists of elk, deer, rabbit and other small mammals.
-At the zoo, they are fed Mazuri Exotic Canine diet, rabbits, horse meat and chicken.
+Their diet in the wild primarily consists of elk, deer, rabbits, and other small mammals.
+At the zoo, they are fed a Mazuri Exotic Canine diet, rabbits, horse meat, and chicken.

 The park is safe for guests and has resumed normal operations, the zoo said.